 And I promise you–if the people responsible for Benghazi were Republicans, I would be writing this same summation word for word.
 Despite what the Left is saying, this isn’t about politics; this is personal.
 This is about accountability, and taking responsible for your actions, and nothing more.

 Here is my interview with Sen. Ron Johnson, the man responsible for causing Hillary Clinton to say, “What difference does it make?”
-We spoke last month at the David Horowitz Freedom Center event about the hearings.
+We spoke in 2013 at the David Horowitz Freedom Center event about the hearings.